medimohammadise/canvas-commandline-app/README.md

 You need to do following steps for runing the project via command line :

-1. after cloning got to app directory and run ./mvnw install. this command will generate jar file after all test cases passed.
+1. after cloning go to the app directory and run ./mvnw install.
+This command will generate jar file after all test cases passed.
-2. cd target  (go to target folder)
+2. cd target  (go to target folder).
 3. run this command java -jar CoavasCommandLineApp-1.0-SNAPSHOT.jar and there we go!

-## Sample I/O
+## Commands

-**Application is case sensitive and all Command letters should be UpperCase !**
+**Application is case sensitive and all command letters should be upperCase !**

-The program should support the following commands:

 | Command | Description |
 | ------- | ----------- |